Classification: Antineoplastic Isocitrate dehydrogenase (IDH1) inhibitor

 - Guillian Barre Syndrome: This is a disorder of the nervous system.
 Symptoms include weakness, paresthesia (numbness, tingling, prickly or burning skin), poor balance and clumsy walking, difficulty with eye muscles and vision, difficulty swallowing or speaking.
 Report these symptoms to your care team immediately.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication and for one month after stopping this medication.
+You should not breastfeed while taking this medication and for 1 month after completing treatment.